What is an isolated agent environment?

 The distinction matters in practice

-Once state, controls, and snapshots live with the agent, the runtime does more than sandbox a single run.
+Once state and controls live with the agent, the runtime does more than sandbox a single run.

 Isolated Environments in the Spinup Runtime